 Basically, if you're in Japan you can find lots of ways to use the new Amazon Echo and Dot to help you improve your speaking and listening.
 You just have to be there already and have a decent chunk of change to spend on one.

 That's it for this month.
 We'll be back next month for the last article of the year!
 Can you believe it's almost over?
 I can't.
-Oh, and if you think we missed something or you find any new resources you think we should add to our list, send us a message on Facebook, Twitter (@tofugu), or email at email@example.com.
+Oh, and if you think we missed something or you find any new resources you think we should add to our list, send us a message on Twitter (@tofugu) or email us at firstname.lastname@example.org.
 Share the knowledge love, people!
 See you at the end of December. ☃️